Leon Vitali: Personal life

 In 1977, Vitali portrayed Victor Frankenstein in Terror of Frankenstein, Calvin Floyd's adaptation of Mary Shelley's Frankenstein, where he met his future wife Kersti, who worked as costume designer on the shoot.
 The Vitalis then worked as costume designers in Birgitta Svensson's Mackan, after which Leon played a bit part in Svensson's next film, Inter Rail (1981).
 Leon and Kersti had two children, actress Vera Vitali and a son, videographer Max Vitali.
 Vitali also had a daughter, producer Masha, from his previous marriage to Helen Broom.
 Leon and Kersti eventually divorced.
 Leon was married to Sharon Messer from 2005 to his death in 2022.

 Death

 Leon Vitali died on 19 August 2022 in Los Angeles, as announced by his family.
 The official social media presence for the Kubrick estate announced Vitali's death citing the incorrect date of 20 August 2022.

 Other work

 Vitali worked with filmmaker Todd Field, with whom he appeared in Eyes Wide Shut.
 Vitali is credited as "technical consultant" on Field's In the Bedroom (2001), and as "associate producer" on Field's Little Children (2006), where he also made a cameo appearance as "The Oddly Familiar Man".

-He played the apothecary in Carlo Carlei's Romeo & Juliet (2013).